 - Your breathing has become harder and faster in the last hour, even when you are not doing anything.

-You need to call 111 and speak to a nurse if:
+You need to call 111 and speak with a nurse if:

-- Are feeling so ill that you have stopped doing everything you normally do (eg watching TV, using your phone, getting out of bed); or
+- You are feeling so ill that you have stopped doing everything you normally do (eg watching TV, using your phone, getting out of bed); or

 - You have suddenly become confused (this can be a symptom of lack of oxygen to the brain).